 Officer faces murder charge in shooting of pregnant Black woman who was accused of shoplifting

-COLUMBUS, Ohio (AP) — An Ohio police officer was indicted Tuesday on charges including murder in the shooting of Ta’Kiya Young, a 21-year-old pregnant Black mother killed by police in a grocery store parking lot last August.
+COLUMBUS, Ohio (AP) — An Ohio police officer was indicted Tuesday on murder and other charges in the shooting of Ta’Kiya Young, a 21-year-old pregnant Black mother who was killed after being accused of shoplifting last August.

-A Franklin County grand jury indicted Blendon Township police officer officer Connor Grubb on charges of murder, involuntary manslaughter and felonious assault.

 In the video, an officer at the driver’s side window tells Young she’s been accused of shoplifting and orders her out of the car.
 Young protests, both officers curse at her and yell at her to get out, and Young can be heard asking them, “Are you going to shoot me?”